 Rebel Deeds leans in to take one last whiff from the trier of Sunergos Coffee’s seventy-kilo Petroncini coffee roaster.
 Returning the trier to its place, Deeds keeps an eye on the slowly rising thermometer.

-Beside him, a laptop records the roast profile in real time.
+Beside him, a laptop records the roast profile in real-time.
 As the tumbling drum emits a hearing loss–inducing squeal, Deeds hesitates for a moment before throwing back a lever.
 Immediately, a rush of coffee tumbles into the spinning arms of the cooling tray.

+Omni is a prefix derived from the Latin word for “all” and describes a growing number of coffee roasters who pick one roast profile regardless of brew method, like Deeds and the team and Sunergos Coffee.
 “We don’t have an espresso roast, but we do have an espresso blend,” says Deeds.
 “We roast every coffee on an individual level.
 One profile per coffee.”

-Conventional wisdom calls for more roast development for espresso than filter coffee.
-The argument goes that the small amount of water and the short brewing time of espresso demand a more soluble coffee to achieve an ideal extraction.
+Conventional wisdom calls for coffees roasted to be espresso to be more developed than filter coffee.
+The argument goes that the small amount of water and the short brewing time of espresso demands a more soluble coffee to achieve an ideal extraction.
 The easiest way to make a coffee more soluble?
 Roast darker.